Why become a Study Group Facilitator?

 - Recognize the importance of building a strong sense of community where all members feel comfortable taking intellectual risks, making mistakes, and having fun while learning.

-- Create and provide supplemental materials, including worksheets, problem sets, practice exams, and review sheets that help members to master course material.
+- Create and provide supplemental materials, that may include worksheets, problem sets, practice exams, and review sheets that help members to master course material.

 - Utilize collaborative learning techniques and activities that encourage members to teach and learn from each other.

-- Work 3-4 hours/week (includes 2 hour/week study group meeting and preparation time), participate in training sessions two times per month, and utilize a C-tools site with a variety of resource materials.
+- Work 3-4 hours/week (includes 2 hour/week study group meeting and preparation time), participate in training sessions 3-5 times per term, utilizing a variety of resource materials.

 - Encourage members to seek out their GSI or faculty instructor when they are unable to reach consensus on an answer or understanding of a concept.